cartant/rxjs-tslint-rules/README.md

 ## More

 There are some examples of policies that can be implemented using particular rule combinations in: [Managing RxJS Imports with TSLint](https://medium.com/@cartant/managing-rxjs-imports-with-tslint-828cdc66b5ee).

+[Christian Liebel](https://github.com/chliebel) has written about his approach to importing RxJS in his blog post: [Angular & TypeScript: How to Import RxJS Correctly?](https://christianliebel.com/2017/07/import-rxjs-correctly/).